affinda/affinda-python/docs/models.md

 :ivar file: File as binary data blob.
 Supported formats: PDF, DOC, DOCX, TXT, RTF, HTML, PNG, JPG.
 :vartype file: IO
+:ivar url: URL to file to download and process.
+:vartype url: str
+:ivar data: A JSON-encoded string of the ``ResumeData`` object.
+:vartype data: ~affinda.models.ResumeData
 :ivar identifier: Unique identifier for the document.
 If creating a document and left blank, one will be automatically generated.
 :vartype identifier: str
 :ivar file_name: Optional filename of the file.
 :vartype file_name: str
-:ivar url: URL to file to download and process.
-:vartype url: str
 :ivar wait: If "true" (default), will return a response only after processing has completed.
 If "false", will return an empty data object which can be polled at the GET endpoint until processing is complete.